OAGi/Score/docs/user_guide/index.rst

 Only BDT creation is supported.
 The user cannot create a Core Data Type (CDT).
 A BDT has to be based on either a CDT or another BDT.

-1. If you are not already on, open the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu at the top of the page.
+1. If you are not already on, open the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu at the top of the page.

 2. Click on the plus sign near the top-right corner of the page.

-3. Select “DT”.
+3. Select "DT".

-   1. The “Select based DT” page is open.
+   1. The "Select based DT" page is open.
 Click the check box in front of the desired DT to use as the base of the new DT.
-You can also use the search filters on the “Select bases DT” page to find the desired base DT.
+You can also use the search filters on the "Select bases DT" page to find the desired base DT.
 For more information about the search filters, see `How to use Search Filters <#how-to-use-search-filters>`__.